-These eleven RBCP centres have been developed in cooperation with ICAN's Palestinian, Israeli, and Jordanian partners.
-Established in some of the most disadvantaged areas of the three countries, the centres are autonomous while they function under a shared conceptual umbrella.
+ICAN's 11 centres have been developed in cooperation with Palestinian, Israeli, and Jordanian partners.
+Established in some of the most disadvantaged areas of the three countries, the centres are autonomous while they share these 7 key concepts:

-- They are located in the most disadvantaged and the most ethnically diverse communities in their respective cities.
-The centre’s location makes access for the poorest populations, those most disentitled, readily available.
+- Located in the most disadvantaged and the most ethnically diverse communities in their respective cities.

-- The centres offer walk-in services to address personal experiences of disentitlement.
+- Walk-in services to address personal experiences of disentitlement.
 The service is offered primarily by volunteers from the community, many of whom have themselves experienced disentitlement and been assisted by the centres.

-- The centres are volunteer-based.
+- Volunteer-based.
 Community volunteers participate in decision making processes that impact on the policies of the practice centres, allowing for civilian oversight at different levels of policy and programming.

-- The centres maintain a combined approach employing both social workers and lawyers, allowing non-state actors to take legal ownership and enhance civilian oversight of the legal system.
+- Employ social workers and lawyers, allowing non-state actors to take legal ownership and enhance civilian oversight of the legal system.

-- The centres engage in outreach work to identify common legal and social issues of disentitlement and recruit the community and volunteers to organize around them.
+- Outreach work to identify common legal and social issues of disentitlement and recruit the community and volunteers to organize around them.

-- The centres counter communal, institutional and political levels of disentitlement through community organization, legal action and empowerment.
+- Counter disentitlement through community organization, legal action and empowerment.

-- Finally, the centres are academically linked, providing community residents with academic and institutional resources, and universities with progressive learning environments for community practice, research and volunteering.
+- Academically linked providing community residents with academic and institutional resources, and universities with progressive learning environments for community practice, research and volunteering.